 It certainly caused the fur on mice to grow back in an interesting piece of experimental research.
 To understand how this might transfer to humans, it is useful to understand the cycle of hair growth and loss.
 This article explains both the growth cycle and also the findings of the research.

 It has long been known that people living in the Mediterranean basin enjoyed better heart health than most other regions.
-This was credited to the extra virgin olive oil omega 3 and the Mediterranean Diet, which does contain olive oil as well as other healthy foods such as fruit, vegetables, unrefined cereals and legumes such as peas, beans and lentils.
+This was credited to the Mediterranean Diet, which does contain olive oil as well as other healthy foods such as fruit, vegetables, unrefined cereals and legumes such as peas, beans and lentils.

 However, EVOO was not firmly identified as definitely providing this fantastic benefit.
 The New York Times reported in May 2020 on the results of a long term study of 31,797 men and 61,181 women who participated in two health studies beginning in 1990 and lasting for 24 years.